 In Lihue, family-run The Greenery Cafe whips up organic soups, salads, and plates, including a coconut-ginger mung bean soup and an avocado wrap with mint, basil, and lemon aioli.

-More Hawaii On Salt & Wind
+More Hawaii On Salt & Wind Travel

-- The Local Food Terms To Know Before Traveling To Hawaii
+- The Local Food Terms You Need To Know Before You Travel To Hawaii